How To Hold Tomato Plants Up: Step-by-Step Tutorial

 Why Support Tomato Plants?

 Supporting tomato plants is crucial for healthy growth and bountiful production.
-Upright structures, such as metal stakes or bamboo stakes, prevent tomatoes from touching the ground where they’re vulnerable to plant diseases like early blight and tomato late blight.
+Metal or bamboo stakes keep tomatoes off the ground, helping prevent diseases like early blight and tomato late blight.

 Training vines on trellises or in cages improves air circulation around the leaves, significantly reducing the risk of fungal pathogens that thrive in damp conditions.